cambiotraining/hpc-intro/03-slurm.md

 - `averss` is the average memory used *per core*
 - `elapsed` how much time it took to run your job

-This can help you determine suitable resources (e.g. RAM, time) next time you run a similar job.
+All the options available with `sacct` can be listed using `sacct -e`.
+If you forgot what the job id is, running `sacct` with no other options will show you information about your last few jobs.

 :::note
 The `sacct` command may not be available on every HPC, as it depends on how it was configured by the admins.
 :::

-You can see other details about the job, such as the working directory and output directories it ran with, you can do:
+You can also see other details about the job, such as the working directory and output directories it ran with:

 ```console
 scontrol show job <JOBID>